Integrating domain knowledge: using hierarchies to improve deep classifiers: Experiments

 We use a minibatch size of 128 and the adaptive stochastic optimizer Adam \cite{Kingma2014Adam} with a constant learning rate of $0.001$ as recommended by the authors.
 Although SGD can lead to better performance of the final models, its learning rate is more dependent on the range of the loss function.
 We choose an adaptive optimizer to minimize the influence of different ranges of loss values.

-In our NABirds and ImageNet experiments, we use a ResNet-50 \cite{He2015Res,He2016Identity} originally designed for ImageNet classification because of the larger image size and overall scale of the dataset.
+In our NABirds and ImageNet experiments, we use a ResNet-50 \cite{He2015Res,He2016Identity} because of the larger image size and overall scale of the dataset.
 The minibatch size is reduced to 64 and training is extended to $120,000$ steps for NABirds and $234,375$ steps for ImageNet.
-We crop all images using the given bounding box annotations and resize them to $224\times 224$ pixels.
+We crop all NABirds images using the given bounding box annotations and resize them to $224\times 224$ pixels.

-To improve generalization, all settings use random shifts of up to 4 pixels for CIFAR-100 and up to 32 pixels for NABirds and ImageNet as well as random horizontal flips during training.
+All settings use random shifts of up to 4 pixels for CIFAR-100 and up to 32 pixels for NABirds and ImageNet as well as random horizontal flips during training.
 All images are normalized per channel to zero mean and standard deviation one, using parameters estimated over the training data.
 Code will be published along with the paper.
 We choose our ResNet-50 and ResNet-32 baselines to be able to judge effects across datasets, which would not be possible when selecting a state-of-the-art method for each dataset individually.
 Furthermore, the moderately sized architecture enables faster training and therefore more experimental runs compared to a high performing design such as PNASNet \cite{Liu2017PNASNet}.

-\paragraph{Evaluation} We report the overall accuracy, not normalized w.r.t class instance counts, averaged over different random initializations of the classifier.
-Each experiment consists of six random initializations per method for the CIFAR-100 dataset and three for the larger-scale NABirds and ImageNet datasets.
+\paragraph{Evaluation} We report the overall accuracy, not normalized w.r.t class instance counts.
+Each experiment consists of six random initializations per method for the CIFAR-100 dataset and three for the larger-scale NABirds and ImageNet datasets, over which we report the average.
 We choose to compare the methods using a measure that does not take hierarchy into account to gauge the effects of adding hierarchical data to a task that is not normally evaluated with a specific hierarchy in mind.
 Using a hierarchical measure would achieve the opposite: we would measure the loss sustained by omitting hierarchical data.